tadhgboyle/ptracker/README.md

       -  By default it assumes that the user `root` has no password.
   - You should then seed the database with `npx primsa migrate reset` (from the `backend` folder)
   - If you see an error about google client id, follow this tutorial to create a google client id: https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret
-    -  add these urls when you are signing up for a google client id
+    -  add these urls once you are at the last page for signing up for a google client id
     -  ![Screenshot 2022-01-29 213601](https://user-images.githubusercontent.com/77702776/151688058-0192fa9c-9c0e-48da-a177-d9cec520a9cf.png)
     - then add your client id, client secret to the .env file you created earlier (you can get the format of the line from the .env.sample file (also put the COOKIE_KEY inside the .env file))
   - If you get this error,